-Next May, I'll be back in Algonquin Provincial Park leading the 3rd annual Women’s Weekend in Algonquin Photography Workshop!
+This May, I'll be back in Algonquin Provincial Park leading the 3rd annual Women’s Weekend in Algonquin Photography Workshop!

-This three-day workshop is designed exclusively for women of all ages and skill levels who are interested in nature and wildlife photography.
+This workshop is designed exclusively for women of all ages and skill levels who are interested in nature and wildlife photography.
 It’s a chance to spend some time together in nature in a fun and relaxed environment, learning tips and techniques to improve your photography.

 The Mad Musher will be our home-base for the workshop.
 They have reserved their back room upstairs to give workshop participants the space and privacy needed to feel comfortable asking questions, sharing information and being immersed in learning.
-The workshop will consist of some classroom learning to start, in-field instruction, and "back of camera" critique, and, of course, lots of time exploring Algonquin Park with our cameras.
+The workshop will consist of some classroom learning to start, in-field instruction, and "back-of-camera" critique, and, of course, lots of time exploring Algonquin Park with our cameras.
 We'll be photographing both landscapes and wildlife.